Reflex (game show): Overview

-Each episode consists of two families of three competing over a number of challenges in order to win their place in the final round to be in with a chance to win up to £20,000.
+Each episode consists of two families of three competing over a number of challenges in order to win their place in the final round and play for up to £20,000.
 Although most of the games are completed within mere seconds from the starting trigger, viewers watch them almost exclusively in slow motion.
 The real-time attempts are shown mostly as replays after the heat has finished, which is the reverse of the typical game show practices.
 All games require from contestants excellent hand-eye coordination, composure and, above all, the titular reflex.
 The show makes extensive use of both 2D and 3D computer-generated imagery, using for example 3D motion tracking to attach statistics graphics to contestants, or 3D wireframe animations to present the rules of a game.

 The teams are color-coded: one wears purple and the other wears orange.

 Gameplay

 Round 1 – Duels

-There are three head-to-head challenges in the first round; to each of them the families designate one player from their team to compete.
-Each person must take part in exactly one game.

-Upon hearing the starting trigger, the players start performing the challenge and the first one to complete it wins one point for his/her team.
+Three head-to-head challenges are played, each involving one member of both families.
+Each player must take part in exactly one challenge.
+The first to complete a stated objective scores one point for his/her team.

-Some of the games featured included: smashing themselves through a pane of stunt glass and then crawling towards a big button, recreating a sequence in which some everyday objects were exploded, or retrieving one yellow can from a pyramid of grey cans and transferring it onto a finishing point.
+Challenges in this round included: crawling to press a button after smashing through a pane of stunt glass, observing a sequence of exploding objects and pressing buttons on a podium to re-create it, and running through a stack of cans in order to retrieve a single yellow one and place it on a target.

 Round 2 – Two vs two

-In this round there is only one game in which two players from each team compete.
-The winning team gets two points.
+Two players from each family compete in a single challenge during this round, with two points awarded to the winners.

-Some of the games featured included: catching ten distinctively coloured balls from an avalanche of balls, or filling up a container with water which is being randomly shot from jets hidden all around the floor.
+Challenges in this round included: catching ping-pong balls in a designated color from a stream of them pouring down an incline, and filling a container with water as it is randomly shot from jets placed all around the studio floor.

 Round 3 – Quiz

-In this round for the first time the entire teams face each other.

-Each player has two buttons in front of them - an inactive one on which they place their hand and an active one located further from them.
-Then they are given a condition (e.g. when the domino adds up to eight) and are then presented with a series of photos or graphics.
-Once the image shown fulfills the condition, the first player to hit their active button, wins a point for their team.
-However, when a player presses the button when an incorrect graphics is shown, their opponents get the point.
-Then the condition still remains in play and the sequence continues until someone gets it right.
+All six players participate in this round.
+Each player has two buttons in front of them: an inactive one on which they must place a hand, and an active one set further away.
+The players are shown a series of photos or graphics and given a condition to watch for, such as a word that is a palindrome.
+The first player to hit their active button when the condition is met scores one point for their team; however, hitting the button when the condition is not met gives the point to the opponents.
+Each condition remains in play until someone correctly hits their active button.
+Players may only use one hand throughout the round.

-The first team to get to 10 points wins, proceeds to the Moneyball round, and the other team is eliminated from the show and leaves empty-handed.
-The points accumulated by the winning team throughout the show are reset to zero.
+The first family to reach 10 points wins the game and advances to the Moneyball round, while their opponents leave with nothing.